Skip to main content

 WRAP UP

-The festival will have a homey feel because of the local performers and crab-themed activities, and you can enjoy the spectacular scenery and recreation on Kodiak Island when you're not actually at the festival.
-You can read all the latest discussion about the Kodiak Crab Festival on its Facebook profile.
+The festival will have a homey feel because of the local performers and crab-themed activities, and you can take in the spectacular scenery and recreation on Kodiak Island when you're not actually at the festival.
+You can read all the latest discussions about the Kodiak Crab Festival on its Facebook profile.
 Have a safe trip!

 Please note, this is not the official source of the event information.
 While we try to be as comprehensive as possible, some details may have changed since the time this article was written.
 Please confirm final details with the official event page.